RoelofSetsFire/data-processing-1/30 Homework/80 Intro D3/10 Homework.md

 ## Introduction: Readings on D3 and SVG

-Please read this [blog post about D3], [Three Little Circles], [A Bar Chart Part 1] and answer the following questions.
+Please read this [blog post about D3], [Three Little Circles], [A Bar Chart Part 1] and answer the following questions (save your answers in questions.pdf).
 For further reference a short list of D3 and SVG resources is included below.
-Please take a look, as these may be helpful for this homework or future projects!
+Please take a look, as these may be helpful for your homeworks or future projects!

 [blog post about D3]: http://www.jeromecukier.net/blog/2013/03/05/d3-tutorial-at-strata-redux/
 [Three Little Circles]: http://mbostock.github.io/d3/tutorial/circle.html